Muislye/OOP/README.md

 # OOP
-Repository for my OOP course
+Repository for the OOP course seen on platzi

+# Description

+In this course I used VSC.
+I learned the 4 pillars of OOP doing an Uber project

+## Getting Started

+*Visual Studio Code
+ *Java 8
+ *Python
+ *JS
+ *PHP

+### Author

+Francisco Gutiérrez